Raul Ruidiaz returns as Sounders clinch playoff berth by blanking Vancouver

 One look at the Whitecaps’ lineup and the Sounders knew they were in for another defensive night.
 Vancouver jammed players in the middle and in front of goal to clog pathways for the Rave Green to score.
 The Sounders didn’t get a shot on goal until the 44th minute of the opening half.

+“They were playing very tight,” Lodeiro said of the Whitecaps.
+“We managed our patience, something that we have not done in previous matches.
+It was good that after the first goal, the match opened up and we felt a little more in control.
+We need to know that in situations like this, playing teams that play defensively, we need to keep the ball, be patient and know that eventually things can happen.”

-But few have contained Ruidiaz in MLS.
+Few have contained Ruidiaz in MLS.
 He slipped past Vancouver’s defense for a signature run at goal, flicking the ball in for the first score in the 54th minute.
 Nouhou had the assist, Ruidiaz toeing the line so close the play was initially flagged offside.
 After review, Ruidiaz was awarded the goal, kissing the palm of his hand that bears a tattoo of his mother.

 Minutes later, Ruidiaz worked the ball inside the box again with a Vancouver defender tailing him.
 The Peruvian made a backward pass to Lodeiro, who scored from just outside the six-yard box for the 2-0 lead in the 60th minute.